 Professor Yun Xu - Director of Graduate School

-The Stevenson Fund is available for students at any level of study (UG/PGT/PGR) who are registered to one of the above courses.
+- The Stevenson Fund is available for female students at any level of study (UG/PGR/PGT) who are registered to one of the aformentioned departments.

 - You must be a current, registered Imperial College London student to apply for the fund and must have at least one year of study left on completion of your placement.

 - The funds awarded are to be used to support the undertaking and completion of the research placement e.g. visas, travel, accommodation.